danny-dejesus/SDML/README.md

-# SDML
-Senior Design LSTM models for Infectious Disease Risk Predictor
+# Senior Design LSTM models for Infectious Disease Risk Predictor

 funcs.py includes all functions necessary in the generation of LSTM models